radhikaawadhani/python-pyqt5-opencv-project/README.md

 # python-pyqt5-opencv-project
-This is my first git repository
-Author:Radhika Awadhan
+This is a pyqt5 project of mine demonstrating a scoreboard